badboy/badbill/CONTRIBUTING.md

 * Submit a ticket for your issue, assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
+* If you need a resource implemented in Ruby, but does not know how to do it the right way, just contact me or open an issue.
+I will try to find time to implement any needed things.

 ## Making Changes